Censorship in France: To the 18th century

-The nineteenth century
+19th century

 The loi sur la liberté de la presse of 29 July 1881 was passed under the French Third Republic in 1881 by the then-dominant Opportunist Republicans who sought to liberalise the press and promote free public discussion.
 The new law swept away a swathe of earlier statutes, stating at the outset the principle that "Printing and publication are free".

 Following Auguste Vaillant's assassination attempt, the first anti-terrorist laws was voted in 1893, which were quickly denounced as lois scélérates.
 These laws severely restricted freedom of expression.
 The first one condemned apology of any felony or crime as a felony itself, permitting widespread censorship of the press.
 The second one allowed to condemn any person directly or indirectly involved in a propaganda of the deed act, even if no killing was effectively carried on.
 The last one condemned any person or newspaper using anarchist propaganda (and, by extension, socialist libertarians present or former members of the International Workingmen's Association (IWA):